💬 Landlord & Paralegal Help — Chat Now

 📺 Watch the full N4 Demonstration Guide here: TikTok N4 Demonstration Video

-February 2026 N4 Notice Demonstration (Ontario) – How to Properly Serve the N4 for Non-Payment of Rent
+March 2026 N4 Notice Demonstration (Ontario) – Serve the N4 & Start Rent Reporting

-Ontario landlords — this is your step-by-step N4 Notice demonstration for February 2026.
-In this guide, Paul J Rouillard of OLH Group explains how to correctly complete and serve the N4 Form for Non-Payment of Rent, the form that officially starts the eviction process in Ontario.
+Ontario landlords — this is your step-by-step March 2026 N4 Notice demonstration.
+In this guide, Paul J Rouillard of OLH Group explains how to correctly complete and serve the N4 Form for Non-Payment of Rent, the legal notice that starts the eviction process in Ontario.

-✅ Includes the same layout shown in the video
+✅ The same layout shown in the video demonstration

 Created by Paul J Rouillard, Founder of OLH Property Management, LandlordEzy.ca & List It Realty Brokerage Inc.